istio/istio.io/_docs/tasks/traffic-management-v1alpha3/ingress.md

    but instead will simply default to round-robin routing.
 To apply these (or other rules) to internal calls, we could add the special value `mesh` to the list of `gateways`.

-### Verifying unencrypted gateway
+### Verifying the gateway for HTTP

 The proxy instances implementing a particular `Gateway` configuration can be specified using a [selector]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway.selector) field.
-In our case, we have set the selector value to `istio: ingressgateway` to use the default `istio-ingressgateway` controller.
+In our case, we have set the selector value to `istio: ingressgateway` to use the default `istio-ingressgateway` implementation.
 Therefore, to test our gateway we will send requests to the default `istio-ingressgateway` service.

 1. Get the `ingressgateway` controller pod's hostIP: